Operation Rock & Roll: Rob Halford incident

-On the 19 August 1991 show in Toronto, the last date of the tour, an incident occurred when Rob Halford collided with the drum riser as he was making his entrance onstage on his Harley-Davidson motorcycle as the band was set to perform, breaking his nose in the process.
+On the 19 August 1991 show in Toronto, the last date of the tour, an incident occurred when Rob Halford collided with the drum riser as he was making his entrance onstage on his Harley-Davidson motorcycle as Judas Priest was set to perform, breaking his nose in the process.
 He was left unconscious as "Hell Bent for Leather" was being performed.
 Crew members struggled to search for Halford in the heavy induced fog, not knowing where he was.
 After a short while, guitarist Glenn Tipton stumbled upon him on the ground and Halford was then assisted by the crew members.
 He regained consciousness afterwards and finished the show with a plaster on the bridge of his nose.
 After the show, he was transferred to the local medical clinic where he was treated for a concussion.

 In the 2004 Reunited documentary, Tipton explained that so much dry ice, smoke and pyrotechnics was the primary factor that the center of the stage got stuck, "Rob went down on the ramp on the bike, and, so lucky, he'd actually just caught the top of his head, you know, I mean it could've literally have killed him.
 And it knocked him off.
 So we started the number not knowing what had gone on because there was so much dry ice and smoke, until I stepped on Rob, [Laughs] I actually stepped on Rob, 'What's this?
 On the stage', you know, 'some Priest prop.'
 And it was Rob and he was stunned so we played the first song which was, I'm not sure whether it was "Electric Eye" or, without him...anyway true to professional form he rallied around and joined us on stage in the second number."